Ultimate Greek Seasoning for a Mediterranean Meal

 I usually make an entire greek inspired meal.
 I’ll marinate chicken and bake or grill it.
 Then I’ll roast potatoes.
 And we have a cold tomato salad tossed in a vinaigrette.
 I have complete recipes for those, but here’s the basic idea.

 Mix 1/2 cup greek yogurt, the juice of 1 lemon, 1/2 cup olive oil and 1-4 tablespoons of the greek seasoning blend.
-Coat 2-4 pounds of chicken breast or things in the marinade and let them rest all day.
-Lay them out on a sheet pan, not touching one another.
-Bake at 400 degrees until the edge turn crispy and brown.
-Optional- instead of baking, you could grill your chicken.
+Then, coat 2-4 pounds of chicken breast or things in the marinade and let them rest all day.

-Greek Roasted potatoes
+Greek Style Roasted potatoes

 Cube yellow or red potatoes into bite size pieces or wedges.
 Place them into a casserole dish.
 Add 1/2 cup chicken stock, juice of a lemon and 2 tbsp of the greek seasoning.
-Cover and bake at 400 for half an hour.
-Remove the lid and bake until the potatoes are soft.
-If you like a bit of crispy edges, broil the potatoes for last 2-3 minutes.

 Greek tomato salad

 Slice a container of cherry or grape tomatoes in half.
 Dice red onion into bite size pieces.
-Combine in a bowl, then toss with a vdnagreet made from equal parts olive oil and red wine vinegar.
+Combine in a bowl, then toss with a vinaigrette made from equal parts olive oil and red wine vinegar.
 Add the greek seasoning to taste.
 This tastes best if made ahead of time and left in the fridge to marinate all day.

 I’m confident you will LOVE this seasoning blend.
 Just recently, I catered a breakfast and lunch spread for a bridal party.
 The breakfast portion was all sourdough pastries, but lunch was Mediterranean style.
 I served them chicken salad sourdough pitas, a veggie tray with tzatziki dip, greek chicken bites and greek roast new potatoes.
 Everyone absolutely raved over everything.
 This seasoning blend is sure to be a hit at your family table too!